Santoshkasam/LiDAR-obstacle-detection/README.md

 The point cloud used in this project is obtained using a Velodyne VLP-64 Lidar, where 64 stands for the number of laser emitters in the emitter array.
 One scan of this sensor generates 256,000 points.

 ### Point Cloud
-The projection of lidar reflections onto a vector space, after a 360degree scan, results in a point cloud that looks as follows:<br/>
+The projection of lidar reflections onto a vector space results in a point cloud that looks as follows:<br/>

 ![raw point cloud](https://user-images.githubusercontent.com/48198017/128407760-0fa6502d-bdde-41dc-87b2-82eaa8db38f1.png)